kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/CA_with_AWS_IAM_OIDC.md

 }
 ```

-NOTE: autoscaling:DescribeTags is very important if you are making use of the AutoDiscovery feature of the Cluster AutoScaler.
+NOTE: ```sh autoscaling:DescribeTags``` is very important if you are making use of the AutoDiscovery feature of the Cluster AutoScaler.

 - Attach the above created policy to the *instance role* that's attached to your Amazon EKS worker nodes.
 - Download a deployment example file provided by the Cluster Autoscaler project on GitHub, run the following command: